openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/creating-and-managing-workers.md

 }

-If you use this technique, use an if statement to branch the swf file code within the main class’s constructor or a method it calls.
+If you use this technique, use an if statement to branch the project code within the main class’s constructor or a method it calls.
 To determine whether the code is running in the main worker or the background worker, check the current Worker object’s isPrimordial property, as shown in the example.

 ## Starting a worker’s execution {#starting-a-worker-s-execution}